Smartphone Detox: How To Power Down In A Wired World

 Exclude the phone from mealtime.
 Don't even set it on the table.
 A study in 2015 found that people's heart rates and blood pressure spiked when they heard their phones ringing but couldn't answer them.

-When they started the digital break, which they call "Tech Shabbat," Saturdays suddenly felt very different.
+When they started the digital break about nine years ago, which they call "Tech Shabbat," Saturdays suddenly felt very different.
 The family's not religious, she says, but they love the Jewish Sabbath ritual of setting aside a day for rest or restoration.

 "The days felt much longer, and we generally feel much more relaxed," says Goldberg.